 In addition to their other business interests, the operators of Casino Arcade Park in Wildwood built rides, showcased them at their parks, and then sold them.
 A wild mouse was installed at their new Sportland Pier in 1957.
 This ride was initially themed as Up-'n-Atom.
 The ride was relocated when the pier was expanded, and was later renamed Flying Tiger.
 A second ride was sold to Pacific Ocean Park, where it was named Flying Fish.
 The POP Flying Fish had a track structure that appears identical to that of the Schiff rides, although the Flying Fish-themed cars appear to be quite different.

 Carl Miler (often mis-spelled as Miller, potentially causing confusion with a more famous roller coaster designer) appears to have built a few rides each year, booked them into fairs, and then sold them--three portable roller coasters were on the U. S. fair circuit in 1957.
 Miler first offered a Wild Mouse ride at the end of 1957.
 The first of these all-steel coasters was delivered to Royal American Shows in 1958.
 It was designed, in collaboration with Carl Sedlmayr, Jr., to be easier erect than previous wild mouse rides.
 Although an erection time of 6 hours was planned, the first set-up (in Saskatoon) required twice that.
-This was reduced to 8-10 hours (in Regina, Saskatchewan) using a crew of 21 for the second set-up.
+This was reduced to 8-10 hours (in Regina, Saskatchewan) using a crew of 21.
 To improve portability, Royal American modified the ride at the start of the 1959 season.
-Miler produced at least one additional portable model and two park models.
+Miler produced at least three additional units.

 The Herschell firm billed itself as the world's largest ride manufacturer.
 The Mad Mouse appeared in 1958 (at the Alabama State Fair, with Olson Shows), and a scaled-down version lacking the initial hairpin turns, the Mite Mouse, appeared in mid-1959.
 The Mite Mouse appears to have been targeted to kiddielands.
 The Monster Mouse, an enlarged ride with large initial drops, was introduced in 1963.
 This was sold both as a complete ride and as a modification package for the Mad Mouse.
 The Mad Mouse appears to have displaced the Schiff rides on travelling fairs, probably because it was much easier to set up and tear down.
 In 1960, Strates traveled with their own (Schiff) Wild Mouse, the Tinsley Mad Mouse, and the Dowis (Miler) Wild Mouse.
 The Mad Mouse was set up at every location, while the other two rides alternated.
 Herschell probably also had higher production capacity than Schiff or Miler, with a delivery schedule of about one ride every two weeks during the first half of 1959, later increased to one a week.
 More than 30 Mad Mouse rides were sold by 1960, with about half placed in parks.